How Much Does the WNBA Make Per Year?

 The WNBA also generated $75 million in 2022 from an investor group that included Nike, Condoleezza Rice, Laurene Powell Jobs, and Michael Dell.

-That funding has gone into marketing, ad campaigns, influencer marketing, and live events, which helped the league attract an average of 627,000 viewers per game to watch its games on ABC during the 2023 season, the most in more than a decade.
+That funding has gone into marketing, ad campaigns, influencer marketing, and live events, helping the league attract an average of 627,000 viewers per game to its ABC broadcasts during the 2023 season, the most in more than a decade.

 Sameer Kumar is an NBA writer for BetMGM who specializes in providing analysis on player performance and telling stories beyond the numbers.
 He graduated from SUNY Oswego with a B.A. in Broadcasting & Mass Communication.